 Also, certain flavors pair better with it than others.
-Chocolate, rosemary, maple and other nuts work well, and I found pear was also a good match in my chestnut pear cupcakes.
+Chocolate, rosemary, maple and other nuts work well.

 While in theory you can make your own flour from roasted chestnuts, it's a whole lot easier to buy chestnut flour.
 I recommend looking for Italian flour as it is typically a little sweeter and adds a nicer flavor to whatever you are making.